No. Unfortunately, we currently do not have a massage therapist on staff.

 If we are contracted with both of your insurance companies, we can bill them both and you will receive a statement for any remaining balance after both insurances have processed at least one claim.
 If we are unable to bill your primary insurance because we are not contracted, we may not be able to bill your secondary insurance either.
 Feel free to contact our office staff at either clinic for more information.

 Absolutely.
 We can call your insurance to see if one is required.
 If your insurance requires a prescription, then we can refer to one of the doctors that we work with if you don’t have a provider you prefer.
-We do however require a prescription for massage therapy services.

 Your patient responsibility will depend on the services provided, the contract rate we have in place with your insurance company, your deductible, co-insurance, and or co-pay outlined by your insurance plan.
 Please call our office if you would like us to check your benefits for you and to provide you with a cost estimate.